james-stevens/pyrar/README.md

 ## Admin Web/UI
 - A Web/UI to the PowerDNS server is provided

+## EMails
+- Can email users from template, either plain text or HTML
+- Password Reset request
+- Password reset confirmation
+- Renewal Reminder
+- Verify User's email address

 # What doesn't work, yet

 ## Users
 - 2fA (enable & disable)
-- Password reset
-- Make payments - PayPal, Stripe & Coinbase are planned
+- Make payments - e.g. PayPal, Stripe, Coinbase
-- Maintain payment options e.g. card / account details etc

 ## Domains
 - UI to request transfers
 - Auto-renewals
 - Ability to "recover" an expired domain

-## Engine
-- Currently no code exists to generate / send emails, e.g. receipts, reminders, etc

 ## EPP
 - Poll for messages and know what some mean!!